convogridai/Question-Buddy/Readme.md

 None of the above information is exposed via Question Buddy.
 They are only stored for future reference.

-## Bird's Eye view of Question Buddy
+## Bird's eye view of Question Buddy
 ![Bird's Eye View](./sources/QuestionBuddy.png)